 - This chart shows the profile of average cumulative payments per not at-fault non-threshold injury claim reported by accident quarter and development quarter - It appears that more recent accident quarters have a higher average claim size than more mature accident quarters prior to 2018Q3.
-This may be indicative of a speeding up of payments for more recent accident years and/or a higher ultimate average claim size for recent accident quarters - The average cumulative payment per not at-fault non-threshold claim reported will not be known with certainty until after five years after the accidents occur, due to not at-fault non-threshold claimants being entitled to benefits up to this point before transitioning to CTP Care, as well as the larger payments relating to the award of damages being finalised - For accident quarters 2018Q1 and 2018Q2, there is a slight reduction in average payment per not at-fault non-threshold claim reported in development quarter 16.
-This is driven by large recovery payments.
+This may be indicative of a speeding up of payments for more recent accident years and/or a higher ultimate average claim size for recent accident quarters - The average cumulative payment per not at-fault non-threshold claim reported will not be known with certainty until after five years after the accidents occur, due to not at-fault non-threshold claimants being entitled to benefits up to this point before transitioning to CTP Care, as well as the larger payments relating to the award of damages being finalised - Any reductions observed in the average payment per reported claim at later development quarters, such as those seen in accident quarters 2018Q1 and 2018Q2, are the result of large recovery payments.